Where to Stay in Berlin - A Local’s Neighborhood Guide

 Where to stay

-The Yard - This nifty four-star is close to the Jewish Museum Berlin and has 55 smart and well-equipped rooms, a sauna and an indoor pool, as well as a fitness room and a very lovely garden courtyard. €120-190
+The Yard - This cool four-star in west Kreuzberg is close to the Jewish Museum and has 55 smart, extremely modern, and well-equipped rooms.
+It has a sauna, an indoor pool, a fitness room and a very lovely garden courtyard.
+It's right next to the Landwehr Canal (great for walks) and in a convenient, but quiet area. €80-140

 5. Neukölln